5 Ways to Communicate Cyber Security with Staff

 This strategy is strongly supported by former CIA chief technology officer Bob Flores.
 Speaking at an IT event in Melbourne earlier this year, he said:

-Some examples of cyber security KPIs include number of websites blocked, percentage of virus incidents, and percentage of spam emails detected.
+Some examples of cyber security KPIs include the number of websites blocked, percentage of virus incidents, and the percentage of spam emails detected.

 3. Hold regular training sessions